NNS-Development/documentation-generator/README.md

 this should not be used in production-ready apps. it is not a replacement for actual humans.

 ## IMPORTANT NOTES
-this CAN use a HUGE amount of tokens if your codebase is big.
-PLEASE PLEASE DO NOT use this on actual projects.
+the encryption process can change your code. this CAN use a HUGE amount of tokens if your codebase is big.
+PLEASE DO NOT use this on actual projects.
 this is just a proof of concept and is NOT a finalized product.

 ## how do i use this?